2024 September 26 to October 5

 Day 8: Visiting Castel del Monte and Trani

 From Castel del Monte we will head to the charming Romanesque fishing port of Trani.
 This Adriatic port was both a thriving commercial port and the departing point for some of the Crusades.
 Historically Trani was also home to southern Italy’s largest Jewish community, for which the impressive Scolanova synagogue was built.
-The first Jews of Trani were likely fleeing persecution at the hands of Spanish rulers around 1144 A.D.
-The synagogue was converted to a church in 1380, but reverted to its original role in 2006.
+The first Jews of Trani likely fled persecution at the hands of Spanish rulers around 1144 A.D.
+The synagogue was converted to a church in 1380 but reverted to its original role in 2006.
 A protected fresco of the Virgin Mary remains in the area that originally held the Torah, but the portrait is now discreetly covered by a menorah.

 We will conclude our touring today with a late lunch at a unique venue, then return to our hotel for the evening.

 Today we will visit nearby villages such as Alberobello that feature buildings designed in the iconic trulli (trullo) style.
 They are shaped like a cylinder with a cone-shaped limestone-tiled roof, which is often painted with a cross or another symbol.
 The walls are very thick which keeps the interiors cooler in the summer and warmer in the winter.
 Residents of this region built the first trulli many centuries ago, but the oldest ones still intact date to the 1500s (recent in Italian terms!).
 We’ll enjoy lunch together in a typical farmhouse in the region.
 Tonight we have a special farewell dinner featuring regional cuisine in an authentic setting.

 Day 10: Farewell to Puglia!